BDStanley/markdown-cv/index.md

 ### Presentations

+`2022`
+Would democratic backsliders be elected to office if only CEE migrants voted? *19th IMISCOE International Conference*, Oslo, 29 June--1 July 2022.

 `2021`
 When Populists Must Manage Crisis Instead of Performing It: COVID-19 in Poland. *VIII.
 Congress of The Czech Political Science Association*, Masaryk University, Brno, 9--10 September 2021.